qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    Start drawing at given coordinates

 Two blue dotted lines and a green cross identify the exact coordinates you entered.
-Start digitizing by clicking on the canvas, the mouse position is locked at the green cross.
+Start digitizing by clicking on the canvas; the mouse position is locked at the green cross.

-You can continue digitizing by free hand or you can enter the segment **length** (distance) and the **angle** of the segment.
+You can continue digitizing by free hand, adding a new pair of coordinates, or you can enter the segment's **length** (distance) and **angle**.

-If you want to draw a segment of a given length, just click on the *d* box (keyboard shortcut :kbd:`d`), enter the distance (be aware that the input is in map unit) and hit Enter to lock the mouse in the canvas hence the length of the
+If you want to draw a segment of a given length, click the :guilabel:`d (distance)` text box (keyboard shortcut :kbd:`d`), enter the distance value (in map units) and press :kbd:`Enter` or click the |locked| buttons on the right to lock the mouse in the canvas to the length of the segment:
-segment:

 .. figure:: /static/user_manual/working_with_vector/advanced_digitizing_distance.png
    :align: center

    Fixed length segment

-In the canvas the clicked point is surrounded by a circle whose radius is the value entered in the distance box.
+In the canvas, the clicked point is surrounded by a circle whose radius is the value entered in the distance text box.

-Finally you can also choose the angle of the segment.
-As the steps before described, just click on the *a* box (keyboard shortcut :kbd:`a`) and type the angle you want.
+Finally, you can also choose the angle of the segment.
+As the steps before described, just click on the :guilabel:`a (angle)` text box (keyboard shortcut :kbd:`a`), type the angle value (in degrees), and press :kbd:`Enter` or click the |locked| buttons on the right to lock it.
 In this way the segment will follow the desired angle:

 .. figure:: /static/user_manual/working_with_vector/advanced_digitizing_angle.png
    :align: center

    Fixed angle segment

 Relative reference digitizing
 -----------------------------